Destiney Toussaint

-Destiney Toussaint (born 5 December 1988) is an English professional footballer who plays as a midfielder for Wolverhampton Wanderers in the FA Women's National League North.
+Destiney Toussaint (born 5 December 1988) is an English former professional footballer who played as a winger.

 Club career

 London Bees

 In June 2019 London Bees made Toussaint a free agent by email, after refusing to pay for her treatment for an anterior cruciate ligament injury sustained in a match against Aston Villa on 20 April 2019.

 Birmingham City W.F.C.

 On 6 September 2020, Toussaint joined Birmingham City.

 Coventry United

 Toussaint was playing for Coventry in 2021.

+Wolverhampton Wanderers

+On 14 August 2022, Toussaint joined Wolverhampton Wanderers.

+After 3 seasons and over 50 appearances for Wolves, as well as 20 years in the sport, Toussaint played the final match of her career on 27 April 2025.
+In a 6-0 home win against Liverpool Feds, she scored before being substituted for Jade Cross in the 75th minute.
+Toussaint was awarded Player of the Match.